-In the month leading up to Yom HaShoah, Holocaust Remembrance Day, which falls on May 5 this year, Yonit Rothchild, a writer working with The Fellowship in Israel, will be sharing the moving story of her grandfather, a Holocaust survivor.
-This week, the story begins.
+As Jews around the world observe Yom HaShoah, Holocaust Remembrance Day, on April 24, Yonit Rothchild, a writer working with The Fellowship in Israel, shares the moving story of her grandfather, a Holocaust survivor.
+In this segment, his story begins.

 My grandfather, Max Grinblatt of blessed memory, had two requests in life: One was to watch over our children; the other was to tell the story of the Holocaust so that the world would never forget.
 This is his story.

 Part I: The Holocaust Begins

 My grandfather’s entire identity was forged by his experience in the Holocaust.
 He was already 23 when Poland was invaded on September 1, 1939, and he lived in America from the time he was 33 until his death at age 89, just shy of his 90thbirthday.

 Yet, the six years he spent going through the Holocaust became the essence of who he was and what he lived for.
 If someone were to ask my grandfather where he was from — it was obvious that he was not an American native because of his heavy accent — he would look the person sternly in the eye and reply, “I am from the Holocaust.”

 This stark statement hauntingly captures the indelible effect that the most inhumane and systematic murder of the Jewish people has had on the Jewish psyche and soul.